KevAndrews/Milestone_Project_1/README.md

         3. As a First Time Visitor, I want to be able to find their social media links easily.

     -   #### Returning Visitor Goals
-        1. As a Returning Visitor, I want to find information about new courses and deals.
+        1. As a Returning Visitor, I want to find information about new courses.
         2. As a Returning Visitor, I want to find the best / easiest way to get in contact with them with any query.

     -   #### Frequent User Goals